nsantantonio/breedingProgramR/README.md

-# optiBreedSim
+# breedingProgramR
-Optimal GS breeding scheme simulation (Robbins lab 2019)
+A breeding program simulation wrapper for AlphaSimR